Immunizations

 • Children ages 6 months and older who are eligible for the Vaccines for Children (VFC) program (VFC eligibility: Medicaid-eligible, uninsured, underinsured, or American Indian or Alaska Native).

-The Health Department offers COVID-19 vaccines for people ages 6 months and older.
-For more information on COVID-19 vaccines, visit COVID-19 Services.
+The Health Department also offers free COVID-19 home test kits at the front desk.
+For more information on COVID-19, visit COVID-19 Services.

-Step 4.Foreign Travel Immunizations
+Step 6.Foreign Travel Immunizations

 We provide some immunizations for those who are traveling out of the country.
 The Health Department provides typhoid vaccines and prescription for malaria prophylaxis.
 We also help travelers catch up on lifespan vaccinations, such as Tetanus, Varicella, and MMR vaccines.